StupidityDB/Legal/TERMS_OF_SERVICE.md

 # StupidityDB & ReviewDB Terms of Service

-Last Updated: <Last Updated Date>
+Last Updated: 19/05/2023

-Please read these Terms of Service ("Terms") carefully before using the StupidityDB and ReviewDB services, available through our REST API at <REST API URL> ("Service"), operated by StupidityDB ("us", "we", or "our").
+Please read these Terms of Service ("Terms") carefully before using the StupidityDB and ReviewDB services, available through our REST API at https://manti.vendicated.dev/ ("Service"), operated by StupidityDB ("us", "we", or "our").
 Your access to and use of the Service is conditioned upon your acceptance of and compliance with these Terms.
 By accessing or using the Service, you agree to be bound by these Terms.

 ## Acceptable Use